lpoulain/Rust-JVM/README.md

-# JVM
+# Rust JVM
-A far-from-complete Java Virtual Machine made in Rust
+A far-from-complete Java Virtual Machine written in Rust

 ## What is supported